 The technology represented by Understand Your Genome enables scientists to quickly scan an individual’s “story” for typos.
 “There are currently more than 1,200 different diseases and multiple different drug interactions that we can potentially address,” said Dr. Silverberg.
 “This exciting technology, when used as part of a single IVF cycle, enables us to completely eradicate inherited diseases that have ravaged families for generations”.
 “In addition, when applied to other fields such as oncology, malignant tumors can be evaluated to determine the optimal treatment for that individual’s particular cancer.
 No longer will all cancer patients with a specific type of cancer be treated the same.
 This application of ‘precision medicine’ will maximize chemotherapy effectiveness while minimizing side effects”.

 He explains that companies like 23 and Me provide technology that, while interesting, only scratches the surface of what is possible.
 Whole genomic sequencing, on the other hand, reads every single base pair in an individual’s DNA.
 The entire process used to take several years and cost upwards of $1 million.
 Today, results are available within weeks at a cost of $10,000 to $15,000.
-Testing is performed within the CLIA-certified, CAP-accredited Illumina Clinical Services Laboratory.
+Testing occurs in the CLIA-certified, CAP-accredited Illumina Clinical Services Laboratory.

-The Understand Your Genome project has already reached medical and business leaders around the world, from Singapore to Qatar, and the next event is scheduled for April 2017 in Phoenix, AZ.
+The Understand Your Genome project has already reached medical and business leaders around the world.
+The next event is April 2017 in Phoenix, AZ.

 Dr. Silverberg’s participation led to personal discovery — he learned that he has a minor blood clotting disorder.
 More importantly, the Illumina project team will glean invaluable data from his DNA.

 “Precision medicine will continue to revolutionize medicine.
-For example, it is now possible to draw blood, or even use a Pap smear from a mother who is just weeks into a pregnancy, to diagnose fetal genetic abnormalities.
+For example, it is now possible to draw blood, or even use a Pap smear, to diagnose fetal genetic abnormalities.
 What we learn from this project, this journey, is how to exactly treat a medical problem.
 When a patient has a bladder infection, we will know the right antibiotic to prescribe.
 If someone has lung cancer, gene mapping will dictate the optimal treatment.
 This technology arms you with data to make decisions that can impact and change your future.”

 To follow the Understand Your Genome project, watch the Texas Fertility Center website for updates, or visit www.understandyourgenome.com.